Görkem Bitin

-Görkem Bitin (born 22 June 1998) is a Turkish professional footballer who plays as a forward for Turkish TFF First League club Ankara Keçiörengücü on loan from Pendikspor.
+Görkem Bitin (born 22 June 1998) is a Turkish professional footballer who plays as a forward for TFF 1.
+Lig club Pendikspor.

 Career

 Bitin is a youth product of Altay and Fenerbahçe.
 On 24 January 2018, he signed his first professional contract with Nazilli Belediyespor in the TFF Second League.
 On 10 August 2019, he moved to Kırklarelispor for 2 years.
 On 12 January 2021, he transferred to Eyüpspor on a 2.5 year contract.
 He moved to Pendikspor in for the 2022–23 season, and after helping them achieve promotion was signed permanently to the club as they returned to the Süper Lig.

 International career

 Bitin is a youth international for Turkey, having played for the Turkey U18s.